st-nich/github-pages-with-jekyll/_posts/2021-08-10-Making-SageMaker-Run-Notebooks-Work.md

 In my case, I found most errors were due to *insufficient permissions* granted to the account executing the commands.
 Specifically, I received an error mentioning `ROLLBACK_COMPLETE` several times.
 This came from AWS CloudFormation and it means the stack creation failed in some way.

 If you get this error, navigate to CloudFormation, and click the stack called `sagemaker-run-notebook` with the status ROLLBACK_COMPLETE in red.
-Under events, you can see the events which failed.
+Under events, you can see the events that failed.
 In my case the four role creations failed: `LambdaExecutionRole, BasicExecuteNotebookRole, ExecuteNotebookClientRole, ContainerBuildRole`.

 The solution was to grant rights to create roles to the role that was executing the commands above. 🤷‍♂️ Yeah... confusing.